spdobest/JavaScriptWorld/README.md

 Add the new element to the Array : arrayName.push(111);
 Removing the existing Element : arrayName.splice(index, No. of element to remove);

+### Object Oriented Programming in javascript
+* In this Object oriented programming, everything considered as Object.
+* Object represent as a Object/ real time object in real world.
+* Object is a collection of 2 types of parameters
+**1. Properties/ Fields -** Details about the object which is stored  variables inside object.
+**2. Methods** Manupalation on the variables.
+Each object have functionality.
+Like, Dog have some Function like barking.
+Example
+Lets Consider Car as an Object
+It have properties like
+1. Name Of the Car
+2. Model Number.
+3. Company Name
+4. Model Number

+It also have some Methods
+1. Start()
+2. Stop()
+3. ChangeGear()

+There are 2 types of Object oriented Programming
+1. Class Based Object oriented Programming
+2. Prototype Based Programming

+We can create Object by 2 methods
+1. Object Literals - You cn see the Example In objectOriented package
+2. Constructor Based - You cn see the Example In objectOriented package

+#### Object Literals
+    ```

+    var stu = {studentId:12,StudentName:"Siba",TotalMark:80};
+    console.log(stu);
+    console.log("Name of Student is "+stu.StudentName)```

+#### Object Creation Using Constructor
+Its old concept.
+Now in ECMASCRIPT , we use class to create object

+    ```
+      function Student(a,b,c){
+        this.studentId = a;
+        this.studentName = b;
+        this.studentMark = c;
+        this.result = function(){
+            if(this.studentMark>40){
+                return "Pass";
+            }
+            else{
+                return "Fail";
+            }
+        };
+    }

+    var student1 = new Student(12,"Sibaprasad",99);

+    console.log("Name of the Student is "+student1.studentName);
+    console.log("ID of the Student is "+student1.studentId);
+    console.log("Result of the Student is "+student1.result());
+    ```
+ #### Object KEY
+ Object.key is used to access different Properties of an object  .
+In the above example, there are few object keys like studentname,studentMark etc.